shamansarii/mentor-meetup/README.md

 MENTOR MEETUP
 -------------
-You can see website here: https://shamansarii.github.io/css-conf/
+You can see website here: https://shamansarii.github.io/mentor-meetup/.

 ### APP FEATURES

-1. The app is a soft css conf.
-Css conf only hover.
+1. The app is a soft mentor meetup.
+Mentor Meetup only hover.

 ### INGREDIENTS